How We Protect Your Data

 How We Access Your AWS Account

-CloudArq uses AWS IAM Roles with STS AssumeRole — the same mechanism AWS recommends for cross-account access.
-We never ask for or store long-lived credentials.
+The recommended connection uses an AWS IAM Role with STS AssumeRole — the same mechanism AWS recommends for cross-account access — so CloudArq never holds long-lived credentials.
+Access-key connections are a supported fallback; keys are stored AES-256-GCM-encrypted, never in plaintext.

 You create a read-only IAM Role